-The accompanying unaudited condensed consolidated financial statements of the Company have been prepared in accordance with generally accepted accounting principles in the United States of America ("GAAP"), for interim financial information and the rules and regulations of the Securities and Exchange Commission ("SEC").
+The accompanying unaudited condensed consolidated financial statements of the Company have been prepared in accordance with generally accepted accounting principles in the United States of America ("GAAP") for interim financial information and the rules and regulations of the Securities and Exchange Commission ("SEC").
 Accordingly, they do not include all of the information and footnotes required by GAAP for complete financial statements.
 In the opinion of management, all adjustments (consisting of normal recurring accruals) considered necessary for a fair presentation have been included.
-Interim results for the three months ended March 31, 2024 are not necessarily indicative of the results for the full year ending December 31, 2024.
-These interim unaudited condensed consolidated financial statements should be read in conjunction with Legacy Inpixon's audited consolidated financial statements and notes for the years ended December 31, 2023 and 2022 included in the annual report on Form 10-K for the year ended December 31, 2023, filed with the SEC on April 16, 2024.
-It should be noted the aforementioned Form 10-K excludes the historical financial position and operating results of Legacy XTI as the merger closed during the first quarter of 2024.
+Interim results for the three and six months ended June 30, 2024 are not necessarily indicative of the results for the full year ending December 31, 2024.
+These interim unaudited condensed consolidated financial statements should be read in conjunction with Legacy Inpixon's audited financial statements and notes for the years ended December 31, 2023 and 2022 included in the annual report on Form 10-K for the years ended December 31, 2023 and 2022 included financial statements should also be read in conjunction with Legacy XTI's audited financial statements and notes for the years ended December 31, 2023 and 2022 included in the SEC on May 28, 2024.